Carya aquatica: Reproduction and early growth

 Reaction to competition- Water hickory is classed as intermediate in shade tolerance.
 Owing to its slow growth, poor quality, and consequent low value, most silvicultural operations are intended to favor species other than water hickory.
 Much "high-grade" logging has made the species more abundant and widespread than it would have been naturally.
 Water hickory responds well to release.
 On better drained sites, cutting or deadening all stems above 5 cm in d.b.h. should relegate water hickory to a minor position in the future stand.
 Many seedlings and sprouts may emerge, but most of these are eventually overtopped by faster growing species.
 In the Overcup Oak-Water Hickory cover type, any kind of harvest will probably result in a major component of water hickory in the future stand.
 Water control projects that prolong spring flooding tend to favor water hickory.

 Damaging agents- Water hickory is occasionally damaged by insects.
 Of several borers that attack water hickory, the living-hickory borer, Goes pulcher, is the most common.
 Borer attacks most often occur on young trees up to 14 cm in diameter.
 Trunks weakened by tunnels sometimes break, and logs formerly infested by borers are of low value.
 Although this borer is widely distributed, damaging populations are rather local.
 Leaf-eating insects, especially the forest tent caterpillar, Malacosoma disstria, occasionally defoliate trees.

 Diseases are ordinarily unimportant to water hickory.
 Butt and stem rots entering through wounds from fire or logging can be a major source of cull.
 Heart-rot fungi tend to spread faster in the trunks of this species than in associated oaks and other bottom-land hardwoods.

-The major defect of water hickory is "shake," found especially in trees on waterlogged sites; yellow-bellied sapsuckers also cause defects.
-Water hickory tends to support more mistletoe (Phoradendron serotinum) than any of its associated species.
+"Shake" disease, most common in situations of waterlogging, is a major contributor to loss of timber value, though yellow-bellied sapsuckers also cause defects.
+Water hickory is a prominent host for mistletoe (Phoradendron serotinum).